 Any project serving business sector or directly or indirectly creating businesses and employment in the following counties: Chase, Clay, Cloud, Dickinson, Ellsworth, Geary, Jewell, Lincoln, Lyon, Marshall, Mitchell, Morris, Ottawa, Pottawatomie, Republic, Riley, Saline, Wabaunsee, and Washington.

 No direct granting of funds will occur to for-profit enterprises.
 Low-interest loans are possible.
-NCRPC has a checklist of loan documentation it will provide for these types of projects.
+For-profit businesses are eligible for no more than $40,000 in loans or equity injections or combinations thereof.
+NCRPC/NCKCN provides a checklist of loan documentation for these types of projects.

 Not all projects may qualify for funding even if the applicant is eligible to apply.
 Examples include a large city/county infrastructure involving significant job creation or retention that is otherwise qualified under federal or state programs.
 Similarly, for-profit businesses must be able to prove they are not eligible to receive bank financing.
 If you have questions about whether or not your project does qualify, please contact the NCRPC to discuss your situation.
 Office staff might know of other funding sources to underwrite your project.